 by Leeor Groen

-1. Norwegian School of Economics
+- NHH - Norwegian School of Economics

-2. The Norwegian University of Science and Technology
+- Norwegian University of Science and Technology (NTNU)

-3. The University of Oslo
+3. The Norwegian University of Science and Technology

 Employment potential for Norwegian Business students